Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 Use multiple tasks with a single value each if you want independent checkboxes.
 Multiple checkboxes may be checked at any time.
 Support Jinja templating.
+May be omitted if one only wants a single checkbox.
+In that case the (group) label would be the label of the checkbox.

 ## `required`